-The Jean Walter and Paul Guillaume Collection on display downstairs was one of my favourites as well.
-I much prefer smaller galleries to large ones.
+The Jean Walter and Paul Guillaume Collection on display downstairs was a favourite as well.
+A small gallery, which I much prefer.

-The Musée de l’Orangerie is located in the west corner of the Jardin Tuileries.
+You will find the Musée de l’Orangerie located in the west corner of the Jardin Tuileries.

 Find more information on The Musée de l’Orangerie here.